AttilioGreco/ansible-prometheus-telegrambot/README.md

 The role defines most of its variables in `defaults/main.yml`:

 ### `prometheus_bot_version`
-- Version of the Prometheus service.
+- Version of the Prometheus Bot Service.
 - Default value: **2.1**

 ### `prometheus_telegram_bot_admin_token`